endurthyrishikreddy/SQL-Agent/README.md

 ## ✨ Features

-- **📁 Dynamic Excel Upload**: Upload any Excel file (.xlsx, .xls) and automatically convert it to a SQLite database
+- **📁 Multi-File Upload**: Upload multiple Excel/CSV files and automatically convert them to a SQLite database
+- **🔗 Correlated Queries**: Ask questions that span across multiple tables using JOINs and relationships
 - **🤖 AI-Powered SQL Generation**: Use natural language to ask questions about your data
 - **📊 Interactive Data Visualization**: Automatic charts and graphs for your query results
-- **📋 Data Preview & Statistics**: View your data structure and basic statistics
+- **📋 Data Preview & Statistics**: View your data structure and basic statistics for all tables
 - **💾 Export Results**: Download query results as CSV files
 - **🎨 Modern UI**: Beautiful, responsive interface with intuitive design
 - **🔍 Sample Queries**: Get inspiration with pre-built sample questions